 Hepatic: Hepatic disease (6%, exacerbation), jaundice (≤1%)

-• Hepatic impairment: Monitor liver function tests (eg, aspartate aminotransferase [AST], alanine aminotransferase [ALT], gamma glutamyltransferase [GGT], alkaline phosphatase [ALP], bilirubin and INR) monthly for the first 3 months.
+• Hepatic impairment: Monitor liver function tests (eg, AST, ALT, gamma glutamyltransferase [GGT], alkaline phosphatase, bilirubin and INR) monthly for the first 3 months.
 Discontinue if hepatic function does not improve within 3 months of starting treatment, if complete biliary obstruction develops, or if there are persistent clinical or laboratory indicators of worsening hepatic function or cholestasis; continue to monitor hepatic function and consider restarting a lower dose when parameters return to baseline.
 Concurrent elevations of GGT and ALT may indicate cholic acid overdose.
 Cases of severe hepatotoxicity have been reported in patients with cirrhosis.

 • Experienced physician: Treatment should be initiated and monitored by an experienced hepatologist or pediatric gastroenterologist.